SpenceKonde/DxCore/megaavr/libraries/flashWrite/README.md

 flashReadWord(uint32_t address)
 ```

-As the name implies, these will read either a byte or word from the flash - this is the same as using the `pgm_read_...` macros (in fact, thats what this library uses) - this is just a convenience function (also makes it easier to write code that works without modification across different flash sizes - >64k parts require the `_far` version, which isn't provided (for obvious reasons) on parts with less than 64k flash.)
+As the name implies, these will read either a byte or word from the flash - this is the same as using the `pgm_read_...` macros (in fact, that's what this library uses) - this is just a convenience function (also makes it easier to write code that works without modification across different flash sizes - >64k parts require the `_far` version, which isn't provided (for obvious reasons) on parts with less than 64k flash.)

 ## Utility - getFlashMappedPointer(), getFlashAddress()